jimbrend/jimbrend/README.md

 So many CMS' Drupal Joomla, I liked php-nuke what is the successor to that my guys?

-So, I think it's all convoluted, design stuff is cool on the frontend and sharing all that shit on twitter is cool but no one realy cares IRL when I talk about it, or maybe they do?
-I just think that in my head, trying not to be a buzz-killington I do really enjoy it.
+So, I think it's all convoluted, design stuff is cool on the frontend and sharing all that shit on twitter is cool but no one really cares IRL when I talk about it, or maybe they do?
+I just think that in my head (I do want to learn Rust, Typescript, and will attempt to focus and get better at something, I want to become a subject matter expert and pursue life long learning), trying not to be a buzz-killington I do really enjoy it.
 I do probably want to pivot to a frontend engineer, iOS engineer, SWE somewhere idk.
 IP law?
 Deeper into Computer Science?
 Or maybe entrepreneurship etc.

 Making it easy and simple (KISS!)
 Jack Mallers' say that, that's the hard thing to do.